dyota257/wrestlingscoreboard/to-do.md

 [x] key map under keys
 [/] password at /import to prevent other people from entering stuff during the match
     hid the other nav bar items in mobile mode
-[ ] highlight the currently ongoing match
-    [ ] Need a param on scoreboard for matchID
-[ ] search box to highlight when your matches are

 [x] organise JS files
     [x] client-side
         [x] scoreboard